 Mr Simon Gipson was appointed Head of the School in 2000, initiating a strong period of growth.
 A firm believer in student-centred learning, Mr Gipson has taken major steps to introduce a genuine K–12 program.

-Several major building developments have been initiated and completed during Mr Gipson’s tenure, including the Sisters’ Building, Wilma Hannah Hall, the Allan Pizzey Building, the Chapel of St Michael and All Angels, and The Gipson Commons.
+Several major building developments were initiated and completed during Mr Gipson’s tenure, including the Sisters’ Building, Wilma Hannah Hall, the Allan Pizzey Building, the Chapel of St Michael and All Angels, and The Gipson Commons.

 Now flourishing as a K–12 School, St Michael’s is widely recognised as a centre of academic, cultural and sporting excellence.
 Yet while the School has grown beyond what the Sisters could have imagined, we proudly retain their values of dignity, respect, care and compassion.

-In 2015, St Michael’s created this celebratory 120th anniversary video.
+Created in 2015, watch St Michael’s celebratory 120th anniversary video.